PongAlmighty/Arena-Timer-Firmware-Standalone/README.md

 - `http://arenatimer.local` (mDNS)
 - `http://[IP_ADDRESS]` (direct)

+Use the web interface to:
+- Start, pause, and reset the timer
+- Set duration (minutes and seconds)
+- Configure color thresholds for time-based alerts
+- Adjust display settings (font, brightness, letter spacing)
+- Flip display orientation
+- Monitor system status and event logs

 ### 4. FightTimer Integration
 To connect with FightTimer:
 1. Ensure FightTimer is running on your network